vitran96/evershop-docs/docs/development/deployment/deploy-evershop-to-aws.md

 ### Deploy the source code to your EC2 instance

-This step, you have many options.
+At this step, you have many options.
 You can deploy the source code using git, GitHub Actions, or any other method you prefer.
 In this tutorial, we will use a simple bash script to deploy the source code to our EC2 instance.
 This script will download the source code from your forked repository and run the EverShop application.

 ```bash
 #!/bin/bash